esp-rs/std-training/book/src/02_2_software.md

 ✅ Install [`Docker`](https://docs.docker.com/get-docker/) for your operating system.

-✅ Get the docker image: There are 2 ways of getting the Docker image:
+✅ Get the Docker image: There are 2 ways of getting the Docker image:
 - Build the Docker image from the `Dockerfile`:
     ```console
     docker image build --tag rust-std-training --file .devcontainer/Dockerfile .